-MyPath recruits San Francisco/Bay Area high school youth to lead our local incubators, MyPath Advocates and MyPath Innovators.
-MyPath recruits new youth participants every summer for the the following school year.
-If you are interested in building your leadership skills and making a difference in your community, please contact our Youth Engagement Manager, Marcus Garcia, at Marcus@MyPathUS.org.
+MyPath recruits San Francisco/Bay Area high school youth every summer to join our year-long program from July of the current year to June of the following year.
+If you are interested in building your leadership skills and making a difference in your community, please contact our Youth Engagement Manager, Angely “Angie” Miranda, at [email protected].

 - In 2011, MyPath youth organized a project to map predatory financial services in low-income communities in San Francisco, and generated recommendations for city government and financial institutions to expand quality financial services for youth and their families.